 Anyport is a model developed by Bird (1963) describing how port infrastructure evolves in time and space.
 Looking at the evolution of British ports, the five-stage model demonstrates how facilities typically develop.
 Starting from the initial port site with small lateral quays adjacent to the city center, the setting up of wharves is the product of evolving maritime technologies and improvements in cargo handling.
 The changing spatial relationships between the port and the urban core are underlined, as docks are built further away from the central business district.
-In the final stages, increased specialization of cargo handling, growing ship sizes, and ever-increasing demands for space for cargo handling and storage results in port activities being located at sites far removed from the oldest facilities.
-Port infrastructures are thus constructed over several decades and, in some cases, over several centuries.
+In the final stages, increased specialization of cargo handling, growing ship sizes, and ever-increasing demands for space for cargo handling and storage result in port activities being located at sites far removed from the oldest facilities.
+Port infrastructures are thus constructed over several decades and, in some cases, centuries.

 Three major steps can be identified in the port development process identified by Anyport:

 - Setting.
-The initial setting up of a port is strongly dependent on geographical considerations, such as the furthest point of inland navigation by sailships.
+The initial setting up of a port strongly depends on geographical considerations, such as the furthest point of inland navigation by sailships.
 A standard evolution of a port starts from the original port, commonly a fishing port with trading and shipbuilding activities, which includes several quays (1).
-Before the industrial revolution, ports remained rather rudimentary in terms of their terminal facilities.
+Before the industrial revolution, ports remained rather rudimentary regarding their terminal facilities.
 Port-related activities were mainly focused on warehousing and wholesaling, located on sites directly adjacent to the port.
 The port district was a key element of urban centrality with adjacent retailing, wholesaling, and financial activities.

 - Expansion.
 The industrial revolution triggered several changes that impacted port activities.
-Quays were expanded, and jetties were constructed to handle the growing amounts of freight and passengers (2).
+Quays were expanded, and jetties were constructed to handle growing freight and passenger traffic (2).
 As the size of ships expanded, shipbuilding became an activity that required the construction of docks (3).
 Further, the integration of rail lines with port terminals granted access to vast hinterlands with a proportionate growth in maritime traffic.
 Port-related activities also expanded to include industrial activities.
 This expansion mainly occurred downstream towards deeper draft areas.